bytespiller/sidplaywx/README.md

 1. `cd` (with MSYS2 i.e., UCRT64.exe terminal) into the libsidplayfp/libresidfp's root.
 2. Download libresidfp: https://github.com/libsidplayfp/libresidfp/releases
 3. Build libresidfp: `./configure --disable-dependency-tracking --disable-shared --enable-static --with-simd=runtime && make && make install`
-4. Build libsidplayfp: `./configure --disable-dependency-tracking --disable-shared --enable-static --without-gcrypt && make && make install`
+4. Build libsidplayfp: `./configure --disable-dependency-tracking --disable-shared --enable-static && make && make install`
 	1. TIP: if doing this for the first time, break down these 3 commands (i.e., they are separated by `&&`) and run them one by one so you can catch any problems more easily.
 5. Note: the lib will be automatically found by our cmake later (if you've installed the msys into the `C:\msys64\`) and it will get linked statically.